Last Tango in Halifax: Critical reception

-Rotten Tomatoes critic ratings are 94% for Series 1 and 100% for Series 2 and 3.
+On Rotten Tomatoes, Series 1 holds a score of 94% based on 17 reviews; the consensus reads: "Charming and sweet, Last Tango in Halifax is a moving comedy-drama that delights as it touches hearts of all ages, boasting marvellous performances by its leading actors."
+Series 2 holds a score of 100% based on reviews from 6 critics.
+Series 3 holds a score of 100% based on reviews from 7 critics.
+Series 5 holds a score of 86% based on reviews from 7 critics.

 The series has attracted mostly positive reviews, largely focused on the depiction of its two septuagenarian lead characters.
 Jane Shilling of The Daily Telegraph labelled the series "a triumph against TV's ageism" in an examination of the portrayal of elderly people in the media.
 Shilling singled out Jacobi and Reid's performances, stating that they provide a "mixture of gravity and levity" that "brings a transcendent quality to their characters' resolute ordinariness".

 Lucy Harmer, an executive member of the charity Age UK, also praised the series for portraying two "normal, healthy and sane" older characters, citing the depiction of Internet use by the elderly as something ordinary.
 She compared the treatment of older characters in the series to Hilary Boyd's novel Thursdays in the Park and the film The Best Exotic Marigold Hotel (2012).

 The Huffington Posts Caroline Frost thought the series was reminiscent of the dialogue and sensibility of the playwright Alan Bennett.
 She wrote the story was poignant and praised a central theme underlining "how many people make do with their day-to-day business and responsibilities, while still holding on to their private dreams".

 Andrew Anthony of The Guardian had his "low expectations ... squarely confounded", giving particular praise to the dialogue and the central performances.
 Jane Simon of the Daily Mirror felt that Last Tango in Halifax experienced a mid-series dip, though she praised what she felt was a triumphant finale.
 She also praised Wainwright's script and the lead quartet of Jacobi, Reid, Lancashire, and Walker for creating "characters you can believe in even when they're behaving appallingly".